 - Ghee

-- To begin the prep of ash gourd, start by peeling the waxy outer shell.
+- To begin the prep of the ash gourd, start by peeling the waxy outer shell.
 Carve out the fleshy centres along with the seeds and discard them.
 Now grate the rest of the ash gourd and keep it aside

-- Heat a non stick pan with some oil.
+- Heat a nonstick pan with some oil.
 Drop a bay leaf or two and let it sizzle for a minute

 - Now add the grated chal kumro or ash gourd along with grated coconut and some salt.
-The salt will bring out the moisture out of the ash gourd to help everything cook together easily
+The salt will bring the moisture out of the ash gourd to help everything cook together easily

 - Mix everything well and cover the pan with a lid.
 Keep the heat on low-medium and allow it to simmer for around 15-20 minutes